Can You Claim Your Unborn Baby as a Dependent on Your Tax Return?

 Finally, the child cannot have provided more than half his own financial support for the year.
 Unless and until child labor laws radically change, this should not be an issue.

-You might have heard that having a dependent doesn't do you much good anymore, at least from 2018 through 2025, thanks to the new tax law.
-The Tax Cuts and Jobs Act does indeed eliminate the personal exemption that used to be available for each of your dependents.
+You might have heard that having a dependent doesn't do you much good anymore, at least from 2018 through 2025, thanks to the new tax law passed by congress in December 2017.
+The Tax Cuts and Jobs Act of 2017 does indeed eliminate the personal exemption that used to be available for each of your dependents.

 But the Earned Income Tax Credit, the Child Tax Credit, and the Child and Dependent Care Credit are all still alive and well, and having a dependent is critical to qualifying for each of them.
 And if you and your baby's other parent aren't living together, your dependent might help qualify you as head of household, an advantageous filing status.